source-academy/general/educator/game/README.md

    2. Choose a checkpoint txt file (from local or S3)
    3. Click on 'Simulate Checkpoint' and play your story that combines these two text files.

 Note: Do note that your game state is not saved to backend and txts are not uploaded.
-You may upload them once you're satisfied using [Asset Upload](asset-upload) (coming soon).
+You may upload them once you're satisfied using the [asset uploader](#asset-uploader).

 ### Asset uploader